Karns City Holds Off Late Moniteau Charge to Down Rival Warriors, 70-60, on Its Home Floor

 “I told him, ‘Hey, if I don’t need you, I’m not going back to you this quarter,’” Kepple said.
 “And we didn’t and we continued to go on a run.
 I talked to him at the half and said, ‘Hey, be the spark in the second half.’”

-Cramer certainly was in what was a frenetic half for both teams.
+Cramer certainly was in what was a franticcc half for both teams.

 Cramer, who didn’t play at all last season because of a knee injury, scored 11 during a three-minute stretch of the third, including 3-of-3 on very difficult 3-pointers.
 The final one, a twisting shot with a hand in his face, gave Karns City the 58-31 edge with 3:15 on the clock.

-With a 27-point lead, thethe game looked more likely to be a mercy-rule affair than a nail biter.
+With a 27-point lead, the game looked more likely to be a mercy-rule affair than a nail-biter.

 Karns City was a scorching 9-of-11 from the floor in the third quarter; Moniteau was 7-of-10.